Afudu/P6_OpenClassroom/README.md

 # Abstract

-This project consists of creating for a client, JustStreamIt, a website written in HTML, CSS and Vanilla Javascript without any other framework that allows to visualise featured movie's data.
+This project consists of creating for a client, JustStreamIt, a website written in HTML, CSS and Vanilla Javascript without any other framework, allowing to visualise featured movie's data.

 In meeting the client's requirements: